Breast infections are a common part of breastfeeding but don’t pose a risk to your baby.

 - unusual warmth in the affected breast

-- discoloration of the breast, making it appear bruised, purple or red in color
+- discoloration of the breast, making it appear bruised, purple, or red

 - tenderness and pain

-- dimpling of the skin, similar to an orange peel
+- dimpling of the skin, similar to orange peel

 - enlarged lymph nodes under the arm or near the collarbone

 Unlike other forms of breast cancer, women with inflammatory breast cancer do not develop lumps in the breast.
-As such, this condition is often confused with a breast infection.
+This condition is often confused with a breast infection.
 Contact your doctor if you experience any of these symptoms.

 In a breastfeeding woman, a doctor can typically diagnose mastitis based on a physical examination and a review of your symptoms.
 Your doctor will also want to rule out whether the infection has formed an abscess that needs to be drained, which can be done during the physical exam.

-If you have a breast infection and you are not breastfeeding, other testing may be necessary to determine the cause.
+Other tests may be necessary to determine the cause if you have a breast infection and you’re not breastfeeding.
 Testing may include a mammogram or even a biopsy of breast tissue to rule out breast cancer.
-A mammogram is an imaging test that uses low energy X-rays to examine the breast.
-A breast biopsy involves the removal of a small tissue sample from the breast for testing in a laboratory to determine if any cancerous cell changes are present.
+A mammogram is an imaging test that uses low-energy X-rays to examine the breast.
+A breast biopsy involves the removal of a small tissue sample from the breast for lab testing to determine if any cancerous cell changes are present.

-A 10-14 day course of antibiotics is often the most effective form of treatment for this type of infection, and most women will feel relief within 48 hours.
-However, it is important to finish all medication as prescribed to make sure the infection does not recur.
-You can continue to breastfeed while on most antibiotics, but if nursing is uncomfortable, you can relieve engorgement and prevent loss of milk supply with a breast pump.
+A 10- to 14-day course of antibiotics is generally the most effective form of treatment for this type of infection, and most women feel relief within 48 to 72 hours.
+It’s important to take all medication as prescribed to make sure the infection doesn’t happen again.
+You can continue to breastfeed while on most antibiotics, but if nursing is uncomfortable, you can use a breast pump to relieve engorgement and prevent a loss of milk supply.

 If your doctor determines that inflammatory breast cancer is causing your symptoms, they will begin treatment based on the stage (severity) of your cancer.
-Treatment typically involves chemotherapy (using chemicals intravenously to kill cancer cells), radiation therapy (using high powered X-rays to kill cancer cells), or surgery to remove the breast and surrounding lymph nodes.
+Treatment typically involves chemotherapy (using chemicals intravenously to kill cancer cells), radiation therapy (using high-powered X-rays to kill cancer cells), or surgery to remove the breast and surrounding lymph nodes.
+Lumps and bumps during breastfeeding are very rarely cancer.
+They’re usually due to a plugged or swollen milk duct.

-While receiving treatment for infection, you can also relieve uncomfortable symptoms at home.
+While receiving treatment for infection, you can also take steps to relieve uncomfortable symptoms at home:

 - Warm compresses may ease pain and help lactation.
 Try applying a warm, wet washcloth to the infected area for 15 minutes, four times a day.

-- Anti-inflammatory medications, such as ibuprofen, may help relieve pain
+- Anti-inflammatory medications, such as ibuprofen (Advil, Midol), may help relieve pain.

-- If possible, avoid prolonged engorgement before breastfeeding
+- If possible, avoid prolonged engorgement before breastfeeding.
+Feed or pump when it’s time.